animal shelter in austin, texas - data analysis

 kurtosis: 5.968203952133479

-The Age upon Intake feature represents the animal’s age at intake in days, after preprocessing.
-Records with missing values were excluded from this analysis.
+Age upon Intake is the animal’s age at intake in days after preprocessing. rows with missing values are left out of this part.

 plot_univar_num('Age upon Intake', 'Age upon Intake < 6 (focused)', 'Age [years]', 'Count', ageY, xlim=(-0.5, 6.5), scinot=True)